 If you are going to start a low carb diet, find a physician who can help you monitor your progress.
 This is especially true if you take medications to lower cholesterol, blood pressure or blood sugar.

-Low carb diets have a very powerful effect on blood sugar levels, blood pressure and on blood lipids like cholesterol and triglycerides, and you may find after several months of eating lower carb foods, you no longer need your medications.
+Low carb diets have a very powerful effect on blood sugar levels, blood pressure and blood lipids like cholesterol and triglycerides, and you may find after several months of eating lower carb foods, you no longer need your medications.

 You may also experience transient reactive hypoglycemia while transitioning to a low carb diet, so it’s a good idea to have a support system.